 - Swiffer mop

-The inside of your windows will probably be much cleaner than the outside, so it’s a good idea to start inside.
+The inside of your windows will probably be much cleaner than the outside, so it’s a good idea to start to clean windows inside.
 Here’s how.

-First, make sure you have all the necessary supplies.
-You’ll need plenty of wash clothes, rags, or paper towels.
+First, make sure you have all the necessary supplies to clean windows.
+For cleaning windows, you’ll need plenty of cloths, rags, or paper towels.
 Mix a few drops of dish soap with warm water in a bucket.
-If your windows are too high to reach on your own, you can use a swiffer mop to clean them.
+For cleaning windows that may be too high to reach on your own, you can use a swiffer mop.

 Start by rinsing the windows with the soap and water and a clean towel.
 Ring the towel out so it isn’t dripping but is wet, and rub down the window.
 Depending on how dirty the window is, you may need to go over it a couple times.